 ‘Demand for mental health services has risen sharply in recent years, yet with many services already stretched, it can lead to people facing lengthy delays to receive the vital help they need.
 This has been made worse by the effects of the Coronavirus lockdown.
 For some of our most vulnerable children this can severely limit their future life chances.
 My research revealed there were two key issues which needed to be addressed – identifying psychological needs and equipping parents and carers with the skills to provide the vital support to help improve their life chances.

 ‘The result of our work could bring about significant changes in the way mental health support is delivered, potentially helping to improve the life chances of some of the most vulnerable members of society, while also reducing significant cost pressures on local authorities and NHS providers.
 The cost of providing a single residential care place can be in the region of £200,000 per year, meaning that we need to use this specialist resource for the children who most need it.
 Using residential care for shorter periods or earlier in the child’s journey can provide long term benefits to the child as well as helping to free up vital funds to deliver more sustainable mental health services.’

 Tim Daniels, Senior Investment Manager, Finance For Enterprise said: ‘The Coronavirus Business Interruption Loan Scheme was created to help businesses to adapt and evolve as a direct result of the pandemic.
-As a result of the funding we have provided LifePsychol has been able to successfully adapt its business model, ensuring it can continue to deliver its core services, while providing the vital capital needed to continue developing its unique research.
+As a result of the funding we have provided LifePsychol has been able to successfully adapt its business model, ensuring it can continue to deliver its core services, while providing the vital capital required to continue developing its unique research.

 ‘At the same time, the services provided by LifePsychol are not only helping to give some of the most vulnerable members of society an opportunity to receive the vital help and support needed as they enter adulthood, but their ongoing research work could help to bring about significant changes to the way in which mental health services are delivered across the UK.’